apwete/CogentRoleplay-Core/Playing the Game.md

 > The Narrator states that if 4 Characters of average Athletics were to attempt this lift, it would be possible, but hard.
 Looking at the *Cheetsheet*, a **Dice Pool** of 4D6 and a % chance to succeed of 31%, would set a CL 3.
 The Narrator tells the group that the Collaboration CL is CL 3x4 or CL 12.<br/>
 > The Adventurers make their rolls and get 3, 2, 2, 3 Wins each for a total of 10 Wins or -2 Narrative Failure.
 Since the combined **Dice Pools** of all the Adventurers is greater than the CL, the Narrator states that the portcullis isn't dropped properly when the go under, and each Adventurer gains a -2 Injury Level that can be reduced by armour.

+**Scale** is a modification of the Collaboration rules.
+Characters or items can have a Scale indicator, represented as a positive or negative number (example +2).